mvicens/autofront/README.md

 ## Settings

-You can configure it typing into Gulp file in this way:
+You can configure it typing into Gulp file like this:

 ```js
 const autofront = require('autofront');